-It’s main ancient cities, Samarkand, Tashkent, Bukhara and Khiva, all reflect glorious eras of days long gone but are now intertwined with their own unique flavours of the modern age.
-This epic Uzbekistan itinerary takes you on a 14-day journey exploring these mystical famed cities of old.
+Its main ancient cities, Samarkand, Tashkent, Bukhara and Khiva, reflect glorious eras of days long gone.
+Now, intertwined with their own unique flavours of the modern age.
+This two-week Uzbekistan itinerary takes you on a journey exploring these mystical famed cities of old.

-We have written a separate detailed article, Practical Uzbekistan Travel Tips and Guide, which walks you through the preparation for a trip to Uzbekistan.
-It includes train bookings and other details on what to expect once you are in the country including essential information on credit card use, currency exchange, sim cards, travel safety and heaps more.
+If you are looking at visiting Uzbekistan read our Practical Uzbekistan Travel Tips and Guide, which gives you heaps of useful information for a trip to Uzbekistan.
+It includes how to book trains in Uzbekistan, information on credit card use, currency exchange, sim cards, travel safety, food, accommodation, and loads more.

 Stop 1 – Tashkent 1-day visit